Rabies Prevention in Nepal

 In Nepal, most animal exposures to travelers occur in Kathmandu and monkey bites/scratches accounted for 43% of all exposures in tourists in a study done at CIWEC Clinic.
 Monkey bites are sustained most commonly at the monkey temple (Swoyambu) and in the Pashupati temple area.
 Contrary to popular belief, trekking in Nepal does not pose any added risk to the traveler.

 Following an animal bite, wounds must be washed thoroughly with soap and water to get saliva out of the wounds and an antiseptic applied.
 Persons who have not had rabies vaccine before, require Rabies immune globulin (RIG: Human Rabies Immune Globulin HRIG or Equine Rabies Immune Globulin ERIG) injection directly into the wound, and 4 injections of rabies vaccine over one month.
 It takes 7-10 days for antibodies to be formed after starting the vaccine series and RIG is protective during this time.
-For persons who have been “pre-immunized” with 3 injections of rabies vaccine, they only need 2 injections of vaccine on days 0 and 3.
 If it is more than 7 days since the vaccine was started (not since when the bite occurred), then HRIG should no longer be given, as it may interfere with antibody production from the vaccine.
+Persons who have been “pre-immunized” with rabies vaccine only require 2 shots following an animal exposure.

 Summary approach to Rabies prevention: